Dr. Sarah Silcox

 One of Dr. Sarah's areas of interest includes research into the potential benefits of using medical cannabis for pets.
 While she continues to follow the developing research closely, she also continues to advocate for including pets as patients under new regulations which would allow improved access to species-specific studies, and access for pet owners to obtain this potentially beneficial herbal medicine.
 She is a founding director and the current president of the Canadian Association of Veterinary Cannabinoid Medicine (www.cavcm.com).

-When she is not working, Dr. Sarah spends her time at home with her husband, two dogs, Blackberry and Wallace, and their cat, Marvin.
-She enjoys traveling, gardening, and starting home renovation projects.
+When she is not working, Dr. Sarah spends her time at home with her husband, their dog Blackberry, and their cat, Marvin.
+She enjoys travelling, gardening, and starting home renovation projects.

 In-home Service Area

 Our current service area includes Pickering (excluding the most northern aspect), Ajax, Claremont, Greenwood, Whitby, Brooklin, Oshawa, Courtice, and Bowmanville.